MikeLockz/safe-exchange/README.md

 ## Safe-Exchange
 Trustless Exchanges made secure.

-[This project and presentation won the top Identity project at the Denver, Colorado Hackathon held August 18-19, 2017]]
+[This project and presentation won the top Identity project prize at the Denver, Colorado Hackathon held August 18-19, 2017]

 Safe Exchange brings trust to what might have traditionally been a trustless exchange.
 It also adds the ability to sell and buy with reward points.